websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/exercise-run-liferay-and-elasticsearch-using-docker.md

 > Applies to: Liferay DXP 7.3, Liferay Portal CE 7.3 GA4+

-Here you can walk through an example, minimum setup on your local machine to see how the [Rest Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/7.x/java-rest-high.html) connection between Elasticsearch and Liferay DXP 7.3 is configured.
+Here you can walk through a minimal Liferay-Elasticsearch setup on your local machine to see how the [Rest Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/7.x/java-rest-high.html) connection between Elasticsearch and Liferay DXP 7.3 is configured.
 The example uses two Docker containers: one Elasticsearch container and one Liferay DXP container.
 For more conceptual and production-like information see [Installing Elasticsearch](./getting-started-with-elasticsearch.md).

 Read [Securing Elasticsearch](./securing-elasticsearch.md) to enable authentication and encryption on the Elasticsearch connection.